TonyCSB/Battleship/README.md

 ---------------------Updated August 2, 2017-------------------
 - able to identify if the ships are placed on one line (so no more cheating <3)
 - allow players to name themselves
+- improvements on how the button looks like
 - minor bug fixes

 ---------------------Updated July 27, 2017---------------------